cshglobal99/SQL_Collection/A. Project: Creating Database.md

 >FOREIGN KEY(product_id) REFERENCES developing_products(product_id),
 >CHECK (product_id IN (SELECT product_id FROM developing_products));

 By adding this "CHECK" condition, we limit the avaiable values so that we can update the developing_products without missing data.
+The updating code was developed [here](), grabbing the sum of **production_costs** from development_costs and inputting, where applicable, in the developing_products.

+>UPDATE developing_products AS DevP
+>SET production_cost = (
+>SELECT COALESCE( SUM(item_cost),0)
+>FROM development_costs AS DevC
+>WHERE DevC.product_id = DevP.product_id);

+Similarly we can also do this for the date, but instead of summing we want the max(item_order_date) as this will be our latest product development update.

+> PLACEHOLDER FOR CODE

+Finally we can also just ensure not costs were not covered by entering the query:
+>

 ### Table_2: sales